How to Kill Sessions in Tmux [4 Best Methods]

 2. Killing All Tmux Sessions Simultaneously

 When you need to quickly and efficiently terminate all Tmux sessions, this method is the go-to option.
 It is particularly useful when you want to free up system resources and start fresh, leaving no active sessions behind.
-Here are the steps to do it:
+Here are the steps to Tmux kill all sessions:

-1. To kill all Tmux sessions simultaneously, execute the following command:
+1. Access your command window and to Tmux close all sessions simultaneously, execute the following command:

 killing all tmux sessions at a time